 The District encourages families to pre-pay without charge for free or reduced price meals.
 Notwithstanding the option to pre-pay, students and families will have a method to add funds during the school day.
 Any balance remaining in a pre-paid account shall carry over into the next month.
-Households approved for free or reduced price meals with funds remaining in their meal account at the end of the school year shall receive a refund.
+Households approved for free or reduced price meals with funds remaining in their meal account at the end of the school year shall have their balance carried over to the next school year.
 When a student leaves the District or graduates, the District shall attempt to contact the student's household to return any funds remaining in the student's meal account.